 We deliver electricity to our customers through a network of over 18,000 kilometres of transmission lines and 56,000 kilometres of distribution lines.
-This network also includes 884,000 utility poles and 319,000 transformers.
+This network also includes more than 888,000 utility poles and 323,000 transformers.

 BC Hydro also serves 17 communities that are not connected to our integrated system.
 These non-integrated areas are typically small, remote communities, served by local generating stations owned by BC Hydro, Independent Power Producers (IPPs) or the communities themselves.